dannyothello/Simon-Says-Color-Pattern-Game/README.md

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)

-One question that I have about web development is how the general work flow is like.
-Web Development is a career path that I am considering to enter, so I am also interested in learning more about projects that web developers have contributed to and what inspires them everyday in their jobs.
+One question that I have about web development is how the general work flow and day-to-day looks like.
+Web Development is a career path that I am considering for the near future, so I am also interested in learning more about projects that web developers have contributed to as well as what inspires them everyday in their jobs.
 In terms of the technical side, I am also curious about the various web development technologies such as Node/Express, React, Postgres, SQL, Heroku and how they are specifically used in web development.
 I am also wondering about the various tools and techniques a web developer would recommend in debugging, as well as some of the most suitable testing practices in web development.

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)

-If I had a few more hours, I would definitely try to implement more features for my light and sound memory game.
+If I had a few more hours, I would definitely try to implement additional features for my light and sound memory game.
 For example, I would maybe try to decorate and fully transition my game from a dark, halloween theme to a lighthearted, farm animal theme!
 I would try to spruce up my buttons by researching cute animal images and uploading them to the assets folder.
 I would implement the game in such a way that images pop up when buttons are clicked.
 I would also add an audio clip for each animal image.
-Finally, I would try to improve the overall aesthetic of my game by taking the time to learn more CSS syntax and really research prettier fonts and background colors.
+Finally, I would try to improve the overall visual and aesthetic of my game by taking the time to learn more CSS syntax and really research prettier fonts and background colors.

 ## Interview Recording URL Link